Author

 Kisha McCaskill filed for library board seat where husband is president

 She has a paid library contract that translates to $2,000 a month.
 She eventually withdrew from the race for a two-year term, but not before daughter Amari McCaskill filed as a write-in candidate for that very seat.
+As a county commissioner, Kisha McCaskill represents the Southland and Chicago’s Far South Side.

 Harvey cancels public forum and City Council meeting